mjrgh/PinscapePico/ExpansionBoards/DIY-Friendly/README.md

 has ample button and feedback device ports to wire a fully decked out pin cab

-* It's DIY-friendly: it includes only "through-hole" parts that can be easily soldered by hand
+* It's DIY-friendly: it includes only through-hole parts that can be easily soldered by hand

 A third, lesser-but-still-important priority is to use common parts